andersbea/graphql-tutorial/README.md

 # GraphQL Tutorial
-The repository hosts the code base for my [GraphQL](https://graphql.org/) tutorial.
+The repository hosts the code base for my [GraphQL](https://graphql.org/) tutorial, using [Apollo](https://www.apollographql.com/).
 Follow along or skip parts by switching branches.

 I created a tutorial for learning GraphQL, since I had a difficult time finding a good guide in teaching about the technology.
 My personal goal was not only to learn GraphQL, but to set up the basic structure of a back-end server with [JWT](https://jwt.io/) authentication.